Phormium tenax: Māori traditional uses

-Harakeke was one of the most commonly used fibres for weaving in prior to European contact in New Zealand, due to its wide availability and long strands.
+New Zealand flax was one of the most commonly used fibres for weaving prior to European contact in New Zealand, due to its wide availability and long strands.
 Harakeke can be woven raw to create open-weave items (where the para or the waterproof epidermis of the plant is kept intact), or processed so only the muka remains, for close-weave objects.
 The broad length of harakeke leaves allow weavers to create a variety of strip lengths, making the plant suitable for a range of objects and sizes.

 In pre-European society, Māori had specific plantations of flax, which was their most important textile.
 It was prepared by cutting the green leaves close to the base before the leaves were split and woven.
 Various preparations of the leaves allowed the material to be used both as a hardy flat thick-woven material (as in kete and mats) and also as a fibrous twine, used for creating both rope and finely woven cloaks.

 Harakeke can be boiled with hot stones to bleach strips, however dying the fibre is difficult due to the water resistant para.
 However, harakeke can by dyed using paru, or an iron-rich mud.
 Harakeke can be made more flexible with less shrinkage using the hapine technique, where a knife or shell is run across the fibre to remove moisture without breaking the surface layers.

 Cultivation

 Phormium tenax had many uses in traditional Māori society.
-It was the main material used for weaving, adopted after aute (paper mulberry), the traditional tree used to create fabric in Polynesia, did not thrive in New Zealand's "Scientific Plant Breeding" climate.
+It was the main material used for weaving, adopted after aute (paper mulberry), the traditional tree used to create fabric in Polynesia, did not thrive in New Zealand's climate.
 Many of the traditional uses have largely fallen into disuse, though there is an upswing in the use of traditional materials in modern Māori art and craft.
 The two most common forms for flax in traditional craft are the use of stripped, dried leaves as broad bands, such as in the weaving of kete (flax baskets), and the scraping, pounding, and washing of the leaves to create a fibre — muka — which is used in tāniko (weaving) of soft, durable fabric for clothing.
-Flax is also used as a decorative and structural element in tukutuku, panelling found within Mãori wharenui (meeting houses).
+Flax is also used as a decorative and structural element in tukutuku, panelling found within Māori wharenui (meeting houses).

 Prior to the Great Depression of the 1930s, which decimated flax as an industry, there were two serious attempts by Europeans to breed for fibre.
 The first was by Wellington-based Leonard Cockayne about 1908.
 The second by Massey-based John Stuart Yeates in the late 1920s.
+More recently research led by Xiaowen Yuan at Massey University has investigated the use of novel composite materials made from flax fibre to improve supercapacitor performance.

 New Zealand Flax was cultivated on Saint Helena from the late 1800s to around 1966 for the production of string and rope and for export.
 Today the plants remain but the industry has stopped; they are considered an ecological problem.